-In the United States, more than 1,500 residential placement facilities house approximately 37,500 juvenile offenders.
+In the United States, 1,510 residential placement facilities house approximately 37,529 youth adjudicated in the juvenile court.
 These facilities are responsible for safely detaining juvenile offenders and providing them with medical and mental healthcare, academic enrichment, vocational training, and life skills.

 Juvenile Justice Emergency Planning Demonstration Program

 Funding through this program helps juvenile justice facilities implement the principles outlined in OJJDP's Emergency Planning for Juvenile Justice Residential Facilities.
 The comprehensive planning guide covers a range of topics including information sharing across agencies, evacuation procedures, alternate locations for housing youth, emergency staffing, internal and external communication procedures, and budgeting for emergency planning and response.

 Grantees may use program funds for a variety of activities that include establishing a cross-sector team to design and implement the emergency plan, conducting vulnerability assessments, forming agreements with organizations and professionals (e.g., mental health practitioners) who can provide additional support during and after an emergency and purchasing equipment for use during an emergency.

 By developing, implementing, and improving their emergency planning strategies and services, residential facilities can effectively respond to—and recover from—these incidents as they protect the youth in their care, keep families informed, support staff, and continue operations.